GirishKolhe/robotframework_theautomatedtester-ui/README.md

 # robotframework_theautomatedtester-ui

 # Objective
-> Objective of this repo is to provide a very simple automation code base for a web based application using open source framework.
+> Objective of this repo is to provide a very simple automation code base for a web-based application using open source framework.

 # Project : theautomatedtester-ui
-> The automation framwork uses python based open source robot framework.
-It uses best practices of automation.
+> This automation framework uses python based open source robot framework.
+It uses automation best practices.
 Ready to plug in to continuous test pipeline

 ## Highlights
 ```
-> Robot framework folder strcture
+> Robot framework folder structure
 > Uses best practices to name few as follows
-	commandline execution and parameters such as browser is passed from commandline
+	CLI support and ability to over write important parameters such as browser from command line
-	externalization of locators (similar to object repository) and contansts
+	externalization of locators (like object repository) and constants
 	modularization (keywords and test cases)
 ```